In Concert (American TV series): ABC In Concert Country

 Created as a country music counterpart to ABC In Concert, ABC In Concert Country premiered on June 4, 1994.
 It was hosted by Billy Dean and featured performers such as Billy Ray Cyrus, Travis Tritt, and Trisha Yearwood.
 This series lasted just over two months, with its final episode airing on August 10, 1994.

 Local standards controversy

 The first In Concert broadcast was terminated early in Cincinnati, Ohio; the station manager of then-ABC affiliate WKRC-TV was watching Alice Cooper's segment and was so disgusted by it that he called the station's master control room and ordered the station to take it off the air.
-A rerun of Rawhide was hastily substituted; both WKRC and Cincinnati newspapers received numerous nasty phone calls in protest, which included several bomb threats against the station.
+A rerun of Rawhide was hastily substituted; both WKRC and Cincinnati newspapers received numerous angry phone calls in protest, which included several bomb threats against the station.
 The story became front-page news in Cincinnati newspapers for the next several days.